KIT-IAI/SDM_Plugin_crrem_pathway/README.md

 > [!IMPORTANT]
 > This plugin was developed as a functional test for the NaiS database and is not intended as a substitute for professional tools.
 It cannot perform a economic assessment, nor is it designed to generate a report.

+## User Interface
+The user interface is based on [wxWidgets](https://www.wxwidgets.org/) and was made with [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder).

 ## Dependencies

 ### Use of vcpkg: